sourcegraph/handbook/content/product/dan-mckean-readme.md

 ## Communicating

-I like time to think, and writing helps me process (so the asycn Sourcegraph culture is 💯 up my street), but I'm equaly happy chatting things over.
+I like time to think, and writing helps me process (so the async Sourcegraph culture is 💯 up my street), but I'm equally happy chatting things over.

 I'm always a little sceptical of the value of big meetings.
 It's hard to give everyone a voice, and without a strong lead and even stronger agenda it's hard to make them really valuable.
 But they can work.